WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 - Runs your freshly built executable.
 If all went well, this should run your program in the terminal.

 While typing these commands every time works, it is error-prone and tedious.
-That is why we will use a **`tasks.json` in VSCode** to automate and standardize this process.
-With one shortcut (`Ctrl + Shift + B`), VSCode runs all these steps for you reliably, across all future labs.
+That is why we will use a **`tasks.json` in Visual Studio Code** to automate and standardize this process.
+With one shortcut (`Ctrl + Shift + B`), Visual Studio Code runs all these steps for you reliably, across all future labs.
 To do this, advance to the following steps.

 5. Create a `.vscode` folder inside the `pc_asm` folder.
 6. Inside `.vscode`, create a `tasks.json` file.